Configuration of rules

 If you remove a category from the program's Settings, the category will be unbound from all associated rules.

-Editor - an overview of the built-in tool used for designing signatures, disclaimers and other emails sections.
+Signature template editor - an overview of the built-in tool used for designing signatures, disclaimers and other emails sections.